 Budget hotels and pensions

 Paramount’s Atrium Hotel in Pasay offers comfortable rooms with mini-bar, IDD telephones, cable television, and a bathroom with a bathtub and a handy hair-drier.
 This is not a budget hotel but a limited service value hotel that offers online rates from as low as US$44 or better.

 Malate Pensionne located on Adriatico Street in Malate, is for budget travellers who want to stay close to the action.
-Rates are low but bottom-feeders can crawl down to about US$9 for a dormitory-style set-up.
-Both fan-cooled and air-conditioned rooms are available at cheap rates.
-For international standards and comfy beds try the Tune Hotels in Makati, Ermita and Quezon City where beds will start at P1,500 in the low season.
+Rates are low but bottom-feeders can crawl down to about P375 for a dormitory-style set-up.
+Both fan-cooled and air-conditioned rooms are available at cheap rates and an air-conditioned room will start at P1,000 (US$19).

 Getting around Manila

 Moving about in Metro Manila isn’t terribly challenging, though you will want to keep an eye on taxi drivers out to make a fast buck.
 Availing of hotel transport is considerably more expensive than just walking out of the lobby and flagging a street cab.

 Most areas of direct interest are about P100-P150 from the Makati area.
 Make sure your driver turns his meter on – some will conveniently “forget”.
 Rush hour can be maddening so do bear this in mind.